 Spread of Lyme Disease

-Lyme disease is spread by the deer tick.
+Lyme disease is spread by the deer tick, also called the black-legged tick (Ixodes scapularis).
 The deer tick is smaller than the more common dog tick.
 It is most likely to cause infection between the months of June and September.
 Not all deer ticks carry the pathogen that causes Lyme disease.
 Experts think that an infected tick must be attached for over 24 hours before the infection is passed on.
 Unfortunately, many people never remember being bitten by a tick and are unaware of the possible infection.

 - Wear long pants tucked into socks in tick areas.